 Pret A Manger is well know for being committed to natural, fresh food that is ethically and sustainably sourced.
-We spoke to Nicki Fisher, Head of Sustainability, about how successful retailing and high welfare can go hand in hand.
-The feature was published in Issue 7 of Chicken & Egg in Spring 2014.
+Here we speak to Nicki Fisher, Head of Sustainability, about how successful retailing and high welfare can go hand in hand.

 An approximation would be 15,000,000.